So, what are the differences between the DPA and the GDPR?

 Whilst the law is never nimble enough to keep up with all advances in technology, the GDPR is a significant improvement upon the DPA.
-The new law will apply to more companies in more places and protect more data.
+It applies to more companies in more places and protects more data.
 The consequences of non-compliance can no longer be ignored by organisations.
-Organisations must show that they comply rather than merely say that they comply.
+They must show that they comply rather than merely say that they comply.
 If organisations get things wrong and personal data is lost or compromised, the likelihood under the GDPR is that they will have to report the breach.
-And, finally, all companies will have to look carefully at how they obtain consent for processing and recognise that such consent can be withdrawn at any time.
-We’ve gathered together the specific changes that may affect your organisation.
+And, finally, all companies will have to look carefully at their legal basis for processing and if that is ‘consent’ recognise that such consent can be withdrawn at any time.

 More organisations need to comply with the GDPR

-Second, the DPA applies only to companies that control the processing of personal data (Controllers).
-The GDPR extends the law to those companies that process personal data on behalf of Controllers (Processors).
+The DPA applied only to companies that control the processing of personal data (Controllers).
+The GDPR extended the law to those companies that process personal data on behalf of Controllers (Processors).
 For example, if you buy a new television on the internet and give your contact details to the web-based store to enable delivery of that television, only the store would be liable for looking after your personal information under the DPA.
 Under the GDPR, the store and the delivery company could both be liable.

-These two changes close two loopholes which undermined the protection of individuals within the EU.
+These two changes closed two loopholes which undermined the protection of individuals within the EU.

 There are larger fines for breaching the GDPR

 The GDPR allows the regulator to fine non-compliant companies up to 4% of global turnover.
-Under the DPA, the largest fine allowed is £500,000 and the highest fine ever handed out has been £400,000.
+Under the DPA, the largest fine allowed was £500,000 and the highest fine ever handed out was £400,000.

 For large (possibly multinational) companies with a high turnover, it was felt that a maximum fine of £500,000 was not significant enough to deter bad practice.
-It should be said, however, that such huge fines are only likely to be levied for very serious breaches where organisations willfully ignore the law resulting in a significant effect on the rights and freedoms of individuals.
-For example, in the case of a large scale loss of sensitive data.
+It should be said, however, that such huge fines are only levied for very serious breaches where organisations willfully ignore the law resulting in a significant effect on the rights and freedoms of individuals.
+For example, in the case of a large scale loss of special category (sensitive) data.

 Organisations need to be able to demonstrate their compliance

-The regulator is emphasising the need for accountability within organisations and diligent record keeping.
+The regulator continues to emphasise the need for accountability within organisations and diligent record keeping.
 Organisations are required to demonstrate compliance with the GDPR.
 They need to be able to show the regulator that they take data protection compliance seriously and that they have recorded the steps showing such seriousness.

-This is a break from the last 20 years of the DPA where the perception has been that many organisations have, if anything, only paid lip service to compliance.
+This is a break from the DPA where the perception had often been that many organisations only paid lip service to compliance.

-Under the DPA the regulator recommends that organisations notify it if they experience a data breach.
+Under the DPA the regulator recommended that organisations notify it if they experienced a data breach.
 However, under the GDPR there is a requirement to notify the regulator and individuals’ affected under certain circumstances.

 Consent is getting more specific

 Organisations need a legal basis to process personal information.
 One of those legal bases is “consent”.
-This is the case under the DPA and the GDPR.
-However, under the GDPR, that consent will have to be more specific and more granular.
-For example, instead of getting consent for marketing by ‘opt out’ or, so called ‘soft opt in’, organisations will have to obtain separate, specific ‘opt in’ consent for marketing by email, by telephone and by in product messaging.
-Also, under the GDPR, organisations will have to inform individuals that they can withdraw such consent at any time.
+This was the case under the DPA and continues under the GDPR.
+However, under the GDPR, that consent has to be more specific and more granular.
+For example, instead of getting consent for marketing by ‘opt out’ or, so called ‘soft opt in’, organisations have to obtain separate, specific ‘opt in’ consent for marketing by email, by telephone and by in product messaging.
+Also, under the GDPR, organisations have to inform individuals that they can withdraw such consent at any time.